duyamn/EECS-3221-W24/markdown/allLectureNotes.md

   - the associated page is in the process' logical address space
   - thus a legal page
 - invalid
-  - indicates the page is no tin the process' logical address space
+  - indicates the page is not in the process' logical address space
 - or we can use the page-table length register (PTLR)

 any violations result in a trap to the kernel